Loway/OpenQueueMetricsAddOns/README.md

 The following projects are hosted:

+### Ansible splitter
+Controls a set of Uniloader splitters via Ansible
 ### The Flantel qmon.php wallboard - Version 1.1
 This is the original script, and a QM users' all-time favourite.
 Now patched to support QueueMetrics 15.02.